-Product and marketing managers use medical device animations to explain the relative advantages of a new technology over current practices.
+Medical product and marketing managers use animations to explain the relative advantages of new medical products over current technologies.
 The animation may be shown on a product website, at exhibit booths and in sales aids.

-Medical device animation is used in clinical development to train clinical trial staff on the correct use of a technology with patients to help ensure that protocols are followed in the interest of patient safety.
+Animations of medical products are used during clinical development to train clinical trial staff on the correct use of the product with patients.
+This helps ensure that protocols are followed in the interest of patient safety.

-Medical device animation may be used in instructions-for-use (IFU) materials to train HCPs on safe use and product updates.
+Medical device animation may be used in instructions-for-use (IFU) materials to train physicians and nurses on safe use and product updates.

 Physicians often use medical device animations to explain procedures to patients.

-While many legitimate healthcare agencies produce medical device animations, very few use actual medical animators to create them.
+While many legitimate healthcare agencies produce animation for medical products, very few use actual medical animators to create them.
 Instead, many agencies use generalist animators, who who were trained for film and TV and lack science training.
-This results in highly inaccurate, often random, depictions of anatomical structure and function—something that’s immediately obvious to an HCP audience, and can diminish the credibility of a new technology or device.
+This results in highly inaccurate, often random, depictions of anatomical structure and function—something that’s immediately obvious to an HCP audience, and can diminish the credibility of a new medical product.

-By contrast, AXS Studio employs only medically trained animators, each with an M.Sc. in Biomedical Communications (BMC) degree from the University of Toronto, one of only four North American programs accredited by CAAHEP.
+By contrast, AXS Studio employs only medically trained animators, with M.Sc. in Biomedical Communications (BMC) degrees from one of the five graduate programs accredited by CAAHEP.
 This specialized training, which includes surgical illustration, is the reason we depict medical device procedures more accurately than animators without medical training.
 For you, this means a more credible medical device animation and better value for your budget.

 A storyboard serves two purposes: